crisperdue/prooftoys/README.md

 intended for embedding in other websites.
 Here is a sample page that shows a simple embedding of Prooftoys in a web page.

+The usage here is in the most straightforward form, suitable for development but entirely unoptimized.
+For example the `.js` files are all unbundled.

 ````HTML
 <!doctype html>
 <html lang=en>